moorea/SwitchWatch/README.md

 ## Contribute

-I'd love for you to make a contribution to **SwitchWatch** if you think you can make it more useful for your purposes, check the ``LICENSE`` file for more info.
+I'd love for you to make a contribution if you think you can make it more useful for your purposes, check the ``LICENSE`` file for more info.

 ## Meta